Skip to main content

 Food Protection Services

-Food Protection Services provides licensing and inspection services for provincial dairies, performs food risk assessments, reviews food safety issues and produces guidelines for industry and health professionals.
+Food Protection Services provides licensing and inspection services for provincial dairy plants, performs food risk assessments, reviews food safety issues and produces guidelines for industry and health professionals.

 Our work